 - How does your ratio of tops to bottoms compare?
 A really common pitfall is to only have a few basic bottoms and a ton of tops which can feel stale and boring.
 You might be surprised how adding a midi skirt or sailor pant could really liven things up!

 - What are seasons like where you live?
 Spring / Summer weather makes up 75% of the year here, so it makes sense to allocate more budget and pieces to those items than it does to winter clothes.

 - Will this piece make getting dressed much easier in the morning?
 Can you easily think of three different ways you would wear it and three different places you would wear it to?

-Ultimately, be thoughtful about what your adding– more intentional than spontaneous and not afraid to mix things up and add new types of pieces rather than continuing to buy yet another blazer or off-the-shoulder top.
+Ultimately, be thoughtful about what your adding when you overhaul your wardrobe-- more intentional than spontaneous and not afraid to mix things up and add new types of pieces rather than continuing to buy yet another blazer or off-the-shoulder top.

-Step 5: How to Shop Like a Stylist
+Step 5 - Update Your Wardrobe: How to Shop Like a Stylist

 - Wait for all of your boxes to arrive before digging into them.
 Unpack everything onto a rolling rack or made bed.
 Have a mirror nearby.